Evolution of Spiritual Nature

 blindly following a genetic code to the letter.
 Well ... not really because some genes get expressed

-while others don't, and not not always the same way in every case.
-But we'll attribute that to
+while others don't, and then not always the same way in every case.
+But we tend to attribute that to

 child is zapped with all that inner stuff that makes it a fully human, socially interactive person.